 Sensitivity is calculated based on a Decision Criterion

-So far, we have calculated sensitivity index based on the Expected Value of the outcome.
-What if you are not concerned about the Expected Value, rather, you want to minimize the maximum regret (Minimax Regret Criterion) or what if you are very pessimist and you want to evaluate an action outcome based on the worst case scenario (Maximin Criterion).
+So far, we have calculated the sensitivity index based on the Expected Value of the outcome.
+What if you are not concerned about the Expected Value, rather, you want to minimize the maximum regret (Minimax Regret Criterion) or what if you are very pessimist and you want to evaluate an action-outcome based on the worst-case scenario (Maximin Criterion).
 Yes, you can select the decision criterion from the sensitivity analysis panel as shown below.

 Once you have the Sensitivity chart open, you can change the decision criterion from there too.

-Needless to mention that, you can always change the decision criterion from the Ribbon's Method tab as shown below.
+Needless to mention, you can always change the decision criterion from the Ribbon's Method tab as shown below.

 Filtering variables for focused analysis